Residents frustrated with set-backs in construction of Comite Diversion Canal

 "How much longer are we supposed to wait, how many more people need to be affected how many more have to flood," said another.

-This coming after the project was delayed by another year, it is predicted to be complete in December of 2021.
-Now, pushed back to December of 2022, due to land acquisition and utility relocation.
+This coming after the project was delayed by another year, it was planned to be completed in December of 2021.
+Now, that date pushed back to December of 2022, due to land acquisition and utility relocation.

 "The number of parcels has increased from 50 parcels to around 80 and over 60 utilities have to be relocated, so all of that has combined into seeing the schedule that we are seeing,” said Nick Sims with the U.S. Army Corps of Engineers.